SeanHRN/krita-renpy-scripter/manual.md

  - Provide more export templates.

 ## That's It!
 Feedback would be greatly appreciated.
+Send a message to my [krita-artists.org page](https://krita-artists.org/u/HyDrone/summary).
 See more of *Homeless Rice Ninja: The Rocky Road* [here](https://seanhrn.itch.io/homeless-rice-ninja-the-rocky-road).
-I post character art on my Krita-Artists [page](https://krita-artists.org/u/hydrone/activity/portfolio).
+I post character art on my Krita-Artists [portfolio](https://krita-artists.org/u/hydrone/activity/portfolio).